qmk/qmk_firmware/doc/keymap.md

          keymap_stat   = 0x6002 <-----'

-### Layer Precedence and Transparency
+### 0.2 Layer Precedence and Transparency
 Note that ***higher layer has higher priority on stack of layers***, namely firmware falls down from top layer to bottom to look up keycode.
 Once it spots keycode other than **`KC_TRNS`**(transparent) on a layer it stops searching and lower layers aren't referred.

 You can place `KC_TRNS` on overlay layer changes just part of layout to fall back on lower or base layer.
-Key with `KC_TRANS` doen't has its own keycode and refers to its lower layers for keycode, instead.
+Key with `KC_TRANS` doen't has its own keycode and refers to lower valid layers for keycode, instead.
-See layer 1 or 2 below for example.
+See example below.

-### Keymap Example
+### 0.3 Keymap Example
 Keymap is **`keymaps[]`** C array in fact and you can define layers in it with **`KEYMAP()`** C macro and keycodes.
 To use complex actions you need to define `Fn` keycode in **`fn_actions[]`** array.

 This is a keymap example for [HHKB](http://en.wikipedia.org/wiki/Happy_Hacking_Keyboard) keyboard.